-Pre-development regulation can be limited to the requirements of the Environmental Planning and Assessment Act 1979 for development consent, with operational matters continuing to be regulated under the Public Health Act.
-The bill therefore proposes the repeal of these business approvals, and consequential amendment of the Local Government (Approvals) Regulation 1999.
+The bill therefore repeals these business approvals, and a consequential amendment of the Local Government (Approvals) Regulation 1999 is also necessary.
 The Local Government (Orders) Regulation will continue to give councils the power to enforce building standards established for mortuaries on the grounds of public health and safety.
-This bill identifies and addresses those parts of the Local Government Act that may potentially have anti-competitive effects.
-By doing so, it continues to promote greater accountability by councils to their communities and a clearer distinction between their functions of providing services and regulating activities.
+This bill identifies and addresses those parts of the Local Government Act that may potentially have anticompetitive effects.
+By doing so, it continues to promote greater accountability by councils to their communities and provides a clearer distinction between their functions of providing services and regulating activities.
 Councils will benefit from the removal of the disadvantages to competitiveness currently applying in the legislation.
-Non-council businesses will also have greater opportunities to compete with local councils and to carry out business with councils.
+Noncouncil businesses will also have greater opportunities to compete with local councils and to carry out business with councils.
 The proposed amendments carefully balance the competing interests of competitiveness and accountability of government, and the community will benefit from the enhancement of competition in relation to local government.
 I commend the bill to the House.